armijnhemel/binaryanalysis-ng/doc/fileformats/zip.md

 ```

 Both `unzip` and Python's `zipfile` module rely on having a `/` for directory
-names.
+names, but `p7zip` does not.

 There are some ZIP files that contain files where directory names do not end in
 `/` and where the standard utilities fail: instead of creating a directory a
 zero byte file with the same name as the directory is written.
 Despite bug
-reports being filed this is still a problem.
+reports having been filed this is still a problem.
 A bug report can be found at:

 <http://web.archive.org/web/20190814185417/https://bugzilla.redhat.com/show_bug.cgi?id=907442>